 After demonstrating the gradual appearance of steppe-related allele frequencies along a Caucasus route, I will now try to formally quantify Eneolithic steppe-related ancestry with qpAdm in several northern Near Eastern groups relevant to this question.

 My preference is to treat qpAdm as a convex ancestry-modeling problem.
 In this setup, the left populations are the proposed ancestry sources, while the right populations serve as external anchors that are differentially related to those sources.
-I therefore prefer a well-constrained and stable right-population setup over qpAdm rotation strategies, where increasingly close or related populations are moved to the right side in search of a better fit.
-In my view, a carefully chosen right set should test the model rather than optimize it.
+I’ll therefore prefer a well-constrained and stable right-population setup over heavy reliance on rotation, in which potential sources are gradually shifted into the right populations.
+Rotation is often defended as a stress test, and used carefully it can be exactly that.
+In practice, however, this can slide into an artificial optimisation, where increasingly close or related populations to other sources are moved to the right side until a preferred model becomes feasible.
+In my view, a carefully chosen right set should test the model rather than be tuned until the model passes.

 For the following models, I use this right-population set: